 This is also where you will write any needed policies and procedures.
 Documentation matters much more for CMMC Level 3 and above, but some are still required for Level 1.

 Wisdom from ISO: In addition to CMMC, we help hundreds of small businesses implement ISO 9001 and related standards.
 ISO requires periodic management review meetings, and we highly recommend the same for CMMC.
 Hold regular meetings with management and business owners to check status, set direction, and evaluate roadblocks.
 This is a great way to involve leadership and keep your project on track.

 3. Third-Party Certification

 Once you’ve implemented the requirements of CMMC Level 1, you’re ready for the audit.
-This audit will be performed by a third-party registrar certified with the CMMC Accreditation Board.
+This audit will be performed by a third-party registrar certified by the CMMC Accreditation Board.

 Wisdom from ISO: ISO standards require an internal audit, and we highly recommend doing the same for CMMC.
 To best prepare for your final audit, perform your own audit in-house to catch existing problems.
 It’s much better to catch and fix these now, internally, than later during your final assessment.

 After the assessment, you might need to make some corrections.
 You’ll have a 90-day window to fix any problems, after which you receive your certification.
 This certification lasts for three years.